A family mystery solved: A Kansas baby’s burial site discovered - NewsBreak

 Kathy contacted St. Mary’s Catholic Church.

 “Opened up our safe over there and had to get the older baptismal records from over 100 years ago.
-Sure enough, found a baptismal record, and actually a cemetery record of the death of baby Machado,” Marcia Matthews, St. Mary’s Catholic Church parish office assistant, said.
+Sure enough, found a baptismal record, and actually a cemetery record of the death of baby Machado,” said Marcia Matthews, St. Mary’s Catholic Church parish office assistant.

 The mystery was solved.

-“The family has been profoundly touched not only by the fact that we found him but the fact of what the people in this town did,” Gulley said.Why this Thanksgiving will be one people remember
+“The family has been profoundly touched not only by the fact that we found him but the fact of what the people in this town did,” said Gulley.

 Baby Machado died and was buried on Nov.
 26, 1920.